Karlheinz Essl Jr.: Biography

 Essl was born in Vienna.
 His studies at the University of Music in Vienna included composition under Friedrich Cerha, electroacoustic music under Dieter Kaufmann, and double bass.
-At the University of Vienna he studied musicology and wrote his doctoral thesis on "Das Synthese-Denken bei Anton Webern" (1989).
+At the University of Vienna he studied musicology and wrote his doctoral thesis on de (1989).

-From 1992 to 2016, he was the music curator of the Essl Collection in Klosterneuburg, near Vienna.
-Between 1995 and 2006, he taught algorithmic composition at the Studio for Advanced Music & Media Technology for the Anton Bruckner Private University for Music, Drama, and Dance in Linz, Austria.
-As of 2007, Essl is professor of composition for electroacoustic and experimental music at the University of Music and Performing Arts, Vienna.

-Early life and background

 Essl's formative years were marked by an early exposure to classical music theory, as well as an academic engagement with serialism and modern music technologies.
 His interest in blending traditional musical practices with new technologies led him to the field of electronic music, where he would develop a reputation for innovation and experimentation.

+From 1992 to 2016, he was the music curator of the Sammlung Essl in Klosterneuburg, near Vienna.
+Between 1995 and 2006, he taught algorithmic composition at the Studio for Advanced Music & Media Technology for the Anton Bruckner Private University for Music, Drama, and Dance in Linz, Austria.
+From 2007 to 2025, Essl was professor of composition for electroacoustic and experimental music at the University of Music and Performing Arts, Vienna.

 Music

 Essl's work with computers (with emphases on algorithmic composition and generative music) and prolonged occupation with the poetics of serial music have been formative influences on his compositional thinking.
-Besides writing instrumental music, Karlheinz Essl also works in the field of electronic music, creating interactive realtime compositions and sound installations.
+Besides writing instrumental music, Essl also works in the field of electronic music, creating interactive realtime compositions and sound installations.

-Since the early 1990s, he has developed various software environments for realtime composition which he uses for his own live performances and also in collaboration with artists from other fields, including choreographers, dancers, visual artists, and poets).
-Essl has also carried out a number of Internet-based projects and became increasingly involved with improvisation.
+Since the early 1990s, he has developed various software environments for realtime composition, which he uses for his own live performances and also in collaboration with artists from other fields, including choreographers, dancers, visual artists, and poets.
+Essl has also carried out a number of internet-based projects and became increasingly involved with improvisation.

 Essl began developing a computer-based electronic instrument called m@ze°2 in 1998.
 He has used it to improvise during live performances.
 Since 2008, he is working on Sequitur, a series of compositions for various solo instruments and live electronics.
-He has recently written several solo and ensemble pieces for electric guitar.
+In 2022, Essl began exploring analogue modular synthesizers as an alternative to computers and digital tools.

 Reception

 While working on commission at IRCAM in Paris (1992–1993), he was composer-in-residence at the Darmstädter Ferienkurse für Neue Musik (1990–1994).
 In 1997, Essl was featured at the Salzburg Festival with portrait concerts and sound installations.
-In 2003, he was artist-in-residence of the festival musik aktuell, and in 2004 he was presented with a series of portrait concerts at the Brucknerhaus Linz.
+In 2003, he was artist-in-residence of the festival musik aktuell, and in 2004 he was presented with a series of portrait concerts at the Brucknerhaus.
 He was the 2008–2009 composer-in-residence of the Belgium ensemble Champ d'Action.